Dicklesworthstone/llm_aided_ocr/README.md

 # Use Llama2 to Improve the Accuracy of Tesseract OCR:

-This project focuses on improving the quality of Optical Character Recognition (OCR) outputs using Large Language Models (LLMs).
+This project aims to improve the quality of Optical Character Recognition (OCR) outputs using Large Language Models (LLMs).

 ## Purpose
-The purpose of the project is to convert scanned PDFs into readable text files by leveraging OCR and then enhance the quality of the OCR output by correcting errors and formatting the text for readability using an LLM.
+The purpose of the project is to convert scanned PDFs into readable text files.
+It does this by first leveraging OCR and then enhancing the quality of the OCR output by using an LLM to correct errors and format the text for readability.

 ## Example Output
-If you just want to preview the output, you can look at the [source PDF](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter.pdf) and the [raw output of the Tesseract OCR process](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter__raw_ocr_output.txt), and compare this to the [final markdown output after filtering out hallucinations](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter_filtered.md).
+If you just want to preview the output, you can look at the [source PDF](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter.pdf) and the [raw output of the Tesseract OCR process](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter__raw_ocr_output.txt), and compare this to the [final markdown output after filtering out hallucinations](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter_filtered.md) (and also the [initial output from the LLM corrections](https://github.com/Dicklesworthstone/llama2_aided_tesseract/blob/main/160301289-Warren-Buffett-Katharine-Graham-Letter.md) to see just how much the LLM hallucinates-- it's a often a lot!).

 ## Set up instructions: